 For me getting dual nationality was easy.
-(Apologies to those who don’t have dual nationality, or cannot currently get it).
+Apologies to those who don’t have dual nationality, or cannot currently get it – I know a visa for a country can be harder to obtain in those circumstances.
 Here’s why it was easy for me:

 I’m from Northern Ireland.

 I was born and bred in Northern Ireland.
 It’s a British owned country on the island of Ireland.
 Thanks to some clever agreements down the years, anyone born and bred in Northern Ireland has a right to be British or Irish.
 Or both.
 I have no qualms whatsoever in admitting I’m Irish and I’m British.
 It hasn’t always been like that for me by the way – but these days I’m very proud of both heritages.
 Being Northern Irish is the most ice cool thing on the planet.
 I love it.

 Nationality Number One – I’m British.
 I grew up in the UK in the country of Northern Ireland.
 I paid British taxes.
 I watched British TV.
 I went to a school governed by the UK.
 English is my main language.
 I’m proud of my British heritage.

 Nationality Number Two – I’m Irish.
 I grew up on the island of Ireland.
 I support the Northern Ireland football team.
 I celebrate St. Patrick’s Day (and yes I know he’s Welsh).
 I drink Guinness.
 I love potatoes.
 I’m Irish.
 I’m Northern Irish.
 So I own an Irish passport.
 I’m proud of my Irish heritage.

 So there you have it – I am able to get two passports, two nationalities and I feel equally proud of both.
 As I believe every Northern Irish person should.

 Here are the main advantages of having dual nationality and holding spontaneous passports for different countries: